genshinsim/gcsim/ui/packages/docs/docs/guides/building_a_simulation_basic_tutorial.md

 ### Maximizing number of Raiden attacks in burst

 I mentioned earlier that I put `raiden attack:15;` because I didn't know exactly how many normal attacks Raiden can squeeze in just spamming left mouse click (no fancy combos here) during her burst duration.
-Now we're going to look at how we can use debug to optimize that.
+Now we're going to look at how we can use sample to optimize that.

 :::info
 Although a lot of effort has gone into making sure gcsim has accurate frame counts, it's always a good idea to reference vs a video of your own gameplay to see what actions are possible.
-Keeping in mind that gcsim frames are as optimal as possible (i.e. perfect frame cancels) which could be significantly faster than what you may be able to execute
+Keeping in mind that gcsim frames are as optimal as possible (i.e. frame perfect cancels) which could be significantly faster than what you may be able to execute.
 :::

 So to start, we're going to generate a sample using `Min Seed` again.
-This time make sure that the options are set to show Advanced as follows (we're going to need some of the options here, namely `status`):
+This time, make sure that the options are set to show Advanced as follows (we're going to need some of the options here, namely `status`):

 ![advanced options](opt_1.png)